RithikBanerjee/open-source-.net-sdk/readme.md

 ## Open Source SDK for GST Returns

-&emsp;&emsp; GST DLL is a friendly class library which you can use to build your own GST software.
+&emsp;&emsp; [GSP API](/GSTAPI) is a friendly class library which you can use to build your own GST software.
 It runs on .Net framework 4.6.1 and c# verion 6.0 just to help those millions of software developers to develop software on GST returns with better customization and better statical solutions.
 This is a software management tool used to file, save, submit as well as fetch GST details for any taxpayer.<br />
 &emsp;&emsp; This c# class library has the capability of versatile software development and more over its open source which allows us to add more features as we discover it more.
-If used this dll as predicted can surely replace gaint head MNC's GST software and indeed with less resouce and low budget.
+If used the dll correctly can harness any big GST software and can be improvised since its open source.

 ## Tables of Content